benburrill/picoputt/README.md

 $ ./picoputt
 ```

-By default, picoputt looks for resources in its parent directory.
-If you want to use a different build directory, since
+If you want to use a build directory other than `.`, be aware that (by default) picoputt loads resources from the parent
-these files are not copied over to the build directory, you may want to override the base directory using the
+directory of the executable file.
+These files are not copied over to the build directory, so it may be most convenient
-`$PICOPUTT_BASE_PATH` environment variable:
+to override the base directory using the `$PICOPUTT_BASE_PATH` environment variable:
 ```shell
 $ cmake --build builddir
 $ PICOPUTT_BASE_PATH=. ./builddir/picoputt